hashicorp/vault/website/source/docs/commands/debug.html.md

 | `replication-status` | Replication status.                                                               |
 | `server-status`      | Health and seal status.                                                           |

+Note that the `config`, `host`,`metrics`, and `pprof` targets are only queried on active and performance standby nodes due to the the fact that the information pertains to the local node and the request should not be forwarded.

 ## Output Layout

 The output of the bundled information, once decompressed, is contained within a